Chili & Cinnamon Rolls: Will They Make an Appearance at the API Chili Cook-Off?

 Why It Works

-At first glance, chili and cinnamon rolls might not seem like a natural pair, but people swear the flavors actually complement each other perfectly.
-The soft, spiced dough of a cinnamon roll makes a great contrast to the bold, hearty flavors of chili.
+At first glance, chili and cinnamon rolls might seem like an odd match, but people insist the flavors complement each other perfectly.
+The the sweet, spiced dough of a cinnamon roll balances the bold, hearty flavors of chili—kind of like adding a touch of cinnamon to a chili recipe for extra depth.
+Whether served side by side or dunked together, it’s a favorite that sparks strong opinions.

 LOOK: These Foods Look Nothing Like You'd Expect Before They're Harvested